jfarid27/oracle-dao/manefesto.md

 There are more details about governance, but members should see MolochDAO's whitepaper, and prepare for a fork to be summoned in the near future.
 At the start, members should be expected to tribute at least ◈500 to join.

+## Projects

+See the [Projects](https://hackmd.io/@oracle-dao/Sy23agXQU) page for information about what we would like to work on.
+If you have an idea, reach out to a member to prepare and scope the project.

 ## Participate

 ### Membership